Theanine hydrolase

+Theanine hydrolase is an enzyme characterised from tea that catalyzes the hydrolysis of theanine to L-glutamic acid and ethylamine:

+Theamine is the non-proteinogenic amino acid which gives tea its umami taste.
+Hence it is used as a food additive and metabolic engineering has been used to produce it.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N5-ethyl-L-glutamine amidohydrolase.
-Other names in common use include L-theanine amidohydrolase, and 5-N-ethyl-L-glutamine amidohydrolase.
+Other names in use include L-theanine amidohydrolase, and 5-N-ethyl-L-glutamine amidohydrolase.